rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 -bootstrap-expect 3 -join $HOST1:4002,$HOST2:4002,$HOST3:4002 data data
 ```

 `-bootstrap-expect` should be set to the number of nodes that must be available before the bootstrapping process will commence, in this case 3.
-You also set `-join` to the Radr addresses of all 3 nodes in the cluster. **It's also required that each launch command has the same values for `-bootstrap-expect` and `-join`.**
+You also set `-join` to the **Raft** addresses of all 3 nodes in the cluster. **It's also required that each launch command has the same values for `-bootstrap-expect` and `-join`.**

 After the cluster has formed, you can launch more nodes with the same options.
 A node will always attempt to first perform a normal cluster-join using the given join addresses, before trying the bootstrap approach.
+>In the 7.x release (and earlier) rqlite nodes joined other nodes by contacting the HTTP address of other nodes.
+This was changed in the 8.x to be the Raft addresses of other nodes.
+If you are running 7.x (or earlier) you will need to modify the instructions above.

 ### Docker
 With Docker you can launch every node identically: